Bootz/MTCD_ROM-cooking/README.md

 1. install dialog tool. e.g. `apt-get install dialog`
 2. git clone https://github.com/da-anton/MTCD_ROM-cooking/
 3. cd MTCD_ROM-cooking
-4. download a MTCD ROM to the folder orig_dupdate.img
+4. download a MTCD ROM to the folder orig_image (only dupdate.img!)
 5. ./start_mod.sh
 6. choose what you want
-7. the final ROM is in the folder mod_dupdate.img
+7. the final ROM is in the folder mod_image